-Cultural safety-the effective midwifery practice of a person or a family from another culture, as determined by that person or family.
-Culture includes, but is not restricted to: age or generation; gender; sexual orientation; occupation and socioeconomic status; ethnic origin or migrant experience; religious or spiritual belief; and disability.
+Cultural safety-is effective midwifery practice with a person or a family from other cultures, as determined by that person or family.
+Culture includes, but is not restricted to: age or generation; gender; sexual orientation; occupation and socioeconomic status; indigeneity, ethnic origin or migrant experience; religious or spiritual belief; and disability.
 The midwife delivering the midwifery service will have undertaken a process of reflection on his or her own cultural identity and will recognise the impact that his or her personal culture has on his or her professional practice.
-Unsafe cultural practice comprises any action which diminishes, demeans or disempowers the cultural identity and wellbeing of an individual.70
+Unsafe cultural practice comprises any action which diminishes, demeans or disempowers the cultural identities and wellbeing of an individual.67